 Completion of the active I-20 Widening (MM 49 to 60) Project is a high priority for SCDOT.
-Construction activities within SCDOT right-of-way on I-20 and the I-20 ramps to/from US-1 are prohibited until authorized in writing by SCDOT.
-This written authorization shall be given by SCDOT no later than October 1, 2021.
+Construction activities within SCDOT right-of-way on I-20 and the I-20 ramps to/from US-1 are prohibited until authorized in writing by SCDOT, except as noted in the below 90-day period for bridge work in the median of I-20.
+This written authorization shall be given by SCDOT no later than October 1, 2021 March 31, 2022.
 Construction activities with limited durations in these areas may be approved by SCDOT in coordination with the I-20 widening contractor.
 Installation of any temporary and permanent construction signs or temporary traffic control devices required for construction elsewhere on the Project may be allowed in this portion of the Project by SCDOT on a case-by-case basis, with close coordination with the I-20 Widening Contractor.
 SCDOT reserves the right to stop any work in this area that conflicts with active construction on the I-20 Widening Project.